freedompraise/CronyGlasses/README.md

 # Booking-App
-<h3> A web app that presents the most demanded drinks in India and allows you to place orders </h3>
+<h3> Select your favourite of the most demanded drinks in India and have them delivered to yor door </h3>

    <div align="center">